-11.6 Light control
+12.7.
+Light control

 Most sources radiate light in all directions, and are too brilliant to be viewed comfortably.
 The light must therefore be controlled to direct it where it is required and to soften its brilliance.
 All substances absorb some of the light which strikes or passes through them All substance also reflect some of the light falling on them, or transmit it, or both.
 Reflection of light may be of three kinds:

-- angle and in the same plane as it strikes.
+a) Specular reflection.
+When light strikes a mirror-like surface it is reflected at the same angle and in the same plane as it strikes.
 The type of reflection is much used for the precise control of light, e.g. car headlamps, silvered shop-window reflectors.
 Accidental specular reflection is generally unwanted, e.g. lighting fittings reflected in glossy table tops.
 A mirror-like surface can took dark even though a great deal of tight is striking it, and vice versa.
-Its appearance depends only on what is mirrored in its surface from the particular viewpoint concerned.
-The streakiness sometimes obtained from specular reflection is avoided by breaking up the reflector surface by ripples, flutes or dimples, by giving it a 'satin' finish, by using a pearl (or otherwise obscured) type of lamp, or by using a moulded or lightly frosted class cover to the lamp fitting. - b) Diffuse reflection.
+Its appearance depends only on what is mirrored in its surface from the particular viewpoint concemed.
+The streakiness sometimes obtained from specular reflection is avoided by breaking up the reflector surface by ripples, flutes or dimples, by giving it a 'satin' finish, by using a pearl (or otherwise obscured) type of lamp, or by using a moulded or lightly frosted glass cover to the lamp fitting. b) Diffuse reflection.
 This is the reflection obtained from a perfectly matt surface, the distribution of the reflected tight being independent of the direction of the incident light.
 The distribution of reflected light follows the cosine law, i.e. the intensity in any direction is proportional to the cosine of the angle between that direction and the perpendicular to the surface.
-A surface having this characteristic appears equally bright whatever the direction of liew.
-White blotting paper and whitewash are nearly perfect diffuse reflectors.
-Diffuse reflection is useless for the precise control of light, but it can be used to reflect light in a general direction. - Spread reflection.
+A surface having this characteristic appears equally bright whatever the direction of view.
+White blotting pa.per and whitewash are nearly perfect diffuse reflectors.
+Diffuse reflection is useless for the precise control of light, but it can be used to reflect light in a general direction.

+c) Spread reflection.
 Depolished metals and satin-finished mirrored surfaces have reflection characteristics between secular and diffuse.
-Vitreous and synthetic enamels are widely used the reflecting surfaces of lighting fittings.
+Vitreous and synthetic enamels are widely used for the reflecting surfaces of lighting fittings.
 Vitreous enamel is the more hard-wearing.